nioroso-x3/rk_stab/README.md

 A H264 high bandwidth stream is saved to the SD card, to avoid loading the H265 encoder.
 Both streams are stabilized if stabilization is enabled.
 A raw video shm source can be used to capture the original decompressed video to save it, process it through image recognitioning, or other uses.

-TODO:
-Add JSON api to set parameters like transmission resolution, bandwidth and key frames in real time.
+Uses JSON-RPC to control transmission bandwidth and stabilization options.